Best Mattresses Made in the USA (2026)

 The Titan Plus Core mattress works well for many heavyweight back and stomach sleepers.
 Itโ€™s quite firm, coming in at 9/10 on our firmness scale.
 This means that many side sleepers wonโ€™t get the pressure relief they need along their shoulders and hips.

 Sleepers over 230 pounds need a bed thatโ€™s built to support them, and thatโ€™s exactly where the Titan Plus Core comes in.
 This is another mattress from Brooklyn Bedding, a USA-manufactured mattress brand, and it was designed specifically for plus-size sleepers.
-Its sturdy coils provide industrial-strength support to keep these sleepers aloft, while the quilted top provides added cushioning for a more balanced-yet-firm feel.
-It earned perfect scores for edge support (5/5) and bounce (5/5), and it comes with a generous lifetime warranty and 120 nights to give it a spin.

 Response: 5/5

-Our testers found this mattress to have a slightly firmer feel but still close to medium-firm, ending up at a 7/10 on our firmness scale.
 While our lightweight and average-weight testers had trouble finding pressure relief on this bed, Dr. Hannah Habeeb, an average-weight tester herself, found it plenty comfortable despite the lack of super-soft foams. โ€œOn my side, I donโ€™t feel pressure on my hip or shoulder,โ€ she said. โ€œLying on your back, thereโ€™s just the right amount of sinkage to cushion the lower back and fill in any gapping.โ€

-Cait still recommended it for the typical hot sleeper, but if youโ€™re particularly worried about night sweats like myself, you might want to opt for a cooler bed like the Leesa Sapira Chill mattress.
+That said, our tester still recommended it for the typical hot sleeper, but if youโ€™re particularly worried about night sweats like myself, you might want to opt for a cooler bed like the Leesa Sapira Chill mattress.

 Still curious?
-Read more about this bed in our full Titan Plus Core review
+Read more about this bed in our full Titan Plus Core review.

 Mattress Clarity Test Results: Titan Plus Core